-Pros & Cons of Living in Phoenix vs Living in Texas
+Pros & Cons of Living in Phoenix Vs Living in Texas

 Things to do in Texas vs Phoenix AZ:

 You can find fun activities in both Texas and Arizona.
 How much you enjoy the activities of either state will depend on what you like to do.
 Dallas is a big sports town, after all, who isn’t a Dallas Cowboys fan?!
 Houston has an amazing foodie scene that is renowned countrywide.
-(Although the meat worshipping foodie scene of Texas looks a bit different from the foodie scene in Phoenix!)
+(Although the meat-worshipping foodie scene of Texas looks a bit different from the foodie scene in Phoenix!)
 Texas Rodeo events throughout the state are a very common Friday night activity for the average Texan.

-Still, many would feel like there is more to do in Phoenix than Texas just because of how much more there is to do outside.
+Still, many would feel like there is more to do in Phoenix than in Texas just because of how much more there is to do outside.
 Just a short drive from Phoenix, or even within the city limits, you can quickly get to hiking trails, camping spots, mountain biking, and even skiing.
 You won’t find any of that in Texas.
 While they are both desert states, the geography of Arizona’s desert is much more “up and down.”
 This elevation gain results in natural playgrounds all over the state.

 The Landscape of Arizona vs Texas: